Napsty/check_smart/README.md

 Full and up to date documentation
 -------------------------
-Please go to http://www.claudiokuenzler.com/monitoring-plugins/check_smart.php for a complete and updated documentation.
+Please go to https://www.claudiokuenzler.com/monitoring-plugins/check_smart.php for a complete and updated documentation including examples and monitoring configurations.

 Introduction
 -------------------------